1910 Fruitgum Company: Career

 The band began as Jeckell and the Hydes in New Jersey in 1966.
 The original members were Frank Jeckell, Mark Gutkowski, Floyd Marcus, Pat Karwan and Steve Mortkowitz – all from Linden, New Jersey.

 During 1967, they were signed to Buddah Records, where they released five LPs under their own name and a variety of singles, as well as appearing on the LP The Kasenetz-Katz Singing Orchestral Circus.
 Their first hit single, "Simon Says", reached number 4 on the US Billboard Hot 100 chart and peaked at number 2 on the UK Singles Chart.

 The original five members of the 1910 Fruitgum Company c.
 1966; photo taken at the home of Floyd Marcus.
 Shown on top from the left are Floyd and Steve.
 On the bottom are Pat, Frank and Mark.

 The band started touring, opening for major acts such as the Beach Boys.
-They also released these other chart hits: "May I Take a Giant Step" (U.S. numberr 63), "1, 2, 3, Red Light" (U.S. number 5), "Special Delivery" (U.S. number 38), "Goody, Goody Gumdrops" (U.S. number 37), "Indian Giver" (U.S. number 5) and "The Train" (U.S. number 57).
+They also released these other chart hits: "May I Take a Giant Step" (U.S. number 63), "1, 2, 3, Red Light" (U.S. number 5), "Special Delivery" (U.S. number 38), "Goody, Goody Gumdrops" (U.S. number 37), "Indian Giver" (U.S. number 5) and "The Train" (U.S. number 57).

 The original group disbanded in 1970.